jyztintan/tp/docs/UserGuide.md

      * have each domain label start and end with alphanumeric characters
      * have each domain label consist of alphanumeric characters, separated only by hyphens, if any.
   * Example: `e/realodex-admin@gmail.com`
-* ADDRESS: Must not contain other prefixes within the address.
+* ADDRESS:
+  * Must not include other command prefixes to prevent parsing errors.
+For instance, `a/lemontree street t/1` may cause the command to fail, as the system will interpret `t/` as an unintended tag prefix.
   * Example: `a/6 College Ave West`
+* FAMILY:
-* FAMILY: Should be an integer greater than 1.
+  * Should be an integer greater than 1.
   * Example: `f/4`
+* TAG:
-* TAG: only accept "buyer" or "seller" as the input (case-insensitive).
+  * Only accept "buyer" or "seller" as the input (case-insensitive).
 Multiple tags are accepted.
   * Example: `t/buyer`, `t/seller` or both
+* HOUSINGTYPE:
-* HOUSINGTYPE: must be one of the following: "HDB", "CONDOMINIUM", "LANDED PROPERTY", "GOOD CLASS BUNGALOW" (case-insensitive).
+  * Must be one of the following: "HDB", "CONDOMINIUM", "LANDED PROPERTY", "GOOD CLASS BUNGALOW" (case-insensitive).
 Only one housing type is allowed.
   * Example: `h/HDB`
+* REMARK:
-* REMARK: Should only contain Alphanumeric characters, and can be empty if remark is not specified.
+  * Can be empty if remark is not specified.
+  * Must not include other command prefixes to prevent parsing errors.
+For instance, `r/Prefers block b/c` may cause the command to fail, as the system will interpret `b/` as an unintended birthday prefix.
   * Example: `r/Has a cat`
+* BIRTHDAY:
-* BIRTHDAY: Should be in the form "DDMMMYYYY", and can be empty if the birthday is not specified.
+  * Should be in the form "DDMMMYYYY", and can be empty if the birthday is not specified.
   * Example: `b/22Feb2002`
   1. The date must not be in the future.
   2. The date must exist in the Gregorian calendar. (`b/29Feb2023` is not allowed)
   3. The day "DD" must be numeric.
 For 1st-9th day of the month, the 0 need not be present.
 (Example: `2Feb2002`)
   4. The month "MMM" refers to the first 3 letters of the month (case-insensitive)
-  4. The year "YYYY" must be in full and greater than or equal to 1000. (`b/29Feb02` is not allowed)
+  5. The year "YYYY" must be in full and greater than or equal to 1000. (`b/29Feb02` is not allowed)

 Examples:
 * `add n/John Doe p/98765432 i/20000 e/johnd@example.com a/311, Clementi Ave 2, #02-25 f/4 t/Buyer h/HDB r/Owes $1000. b/27May2003`